vjdeshmukhgit/nftsgit/readme-scripts.md

    1. The git location will be at location - C:\Users\**username**\AppData\Local\Programs\Git\mingw64
    1. Copy the downloaded make.exe to **bin** folder
 1. Copy the openShift_rsa file to the **.ssh** folder located in c:\users\**username** folder

+## Instructions for deploying the solution in an AWS account

 The scripts performs the following tasks:
 1. Create VPC, Subnet, Internet Gateway, S3 bucket, Openshift cluster and EC2 instances